Blah blah blah introduction

 HE HAD A LANYARD ON SET, AND THEY HAD HIM TAKE IT OFF FOR LAZARUS.

-Anonymous asked: #sherlock theories You're right to be disappointed, since 3 or 4 years is far too long for answers ,but there is a big and a few small smoking guns in HLV, that TRF will have to be revisited).
+Anonymous said: #sherlock theories You're right to be disappointed, since 3 or 4 years is far too long for answers ,but there is a big and a few small smoking guns in HLV, that TRF will have to be revisited).
 And the revisiting will not be awkwardly backwards, but very much in tune with HLV.
 BUT you have to let go completely of your fall theory.
 It was wrong in almost every aspect.
 If you do that, you might get somewhere.
 You were right about the Waters gang though.
 And a bit about the Moran motif.

 Everyone who is uncomfortable with conflict needs to look away now because I have to talk to the anon and this is the only place I can do it.